Fuorcla Val dal Botsch : Die Drei-Täler-Tour

 Show all 4 images

-A varied pass hike that connects two regions of the Swiss National Park with different character.
-In addition to the species-rich mountain flora, the magnificent view from the top of the pass on the 2677 m above.M sea level Fuorcla Val dal Botsch, the alluvial fans in the rear Val Plavna, the witch's head and the opportunity to observe deer in the Val Mingèr await nature lovers.
+A varied pass hike that connects two regions of the Swiss National Park with different characters.
+In addition to the species-rich mountain flora, the magnificent view from the top of the pass on the 2677 m high Fuorcla Val dal Botsch, the alluvial fans in the rear Val Plavna, the Hexenkopf and the opportunity to observe deer in the Val Mingèr await nature lovers.

-Note: Dogs are not allowed in the Swiss National Park, not even on a leash.
+Hint: Dogs are not permitted in the Swiss National Park, not even on a leash.
 For more information and all protections, see nationalpark.ch/schutzbestimmungen.

-On the bear adventure trail directly adjacent, 9 interactive stations amaze young and old guests and provide practical tips on how to behave in a bear area.
+- On the adjacent bear adventure trail , 9 interactive stations amaze young and old guests and provide practical tips on how to behave in a bear area.

 Mountain hike (white-red-white).
 Steep debris field in the descent from the Fuorcla towards Val Plavna.
-In spring and autumn snow is to be expected here.
+Snow can be expected here in spring and autumn.
 Sure-footedness required.

 144 Emergency call, first aid